-- 9.8 MITIGATION MEASURES APPLICABLE PRIOR TO ISSUANCE OF A FINAL CERTIFICATE OF OCCUPANCY - a.
-MM NOI-1: See Condition of Approval #4.19(a) - 9.9 OTHER CONDITIONS APPLICABLE PRIOR TO ISSUANCE OF A FINAL CERTIFICATE OF OCCUPANCY - a.
-Demonstration that the access drive has been installed per plan and that the traffic control features specified in the Project's Emergency Ingress/Egress Plan are installed and functioning correctly to provide adequate emergency access in accordance with the Exception to the Napa County Road and Street Standards.

-- b.
-The applicant/Permittee shall verify prior to issuance of a certificate of occupancy, that water storage capacity sufficient to meet the maximum monthly storage requirements exists on-site (1.26 acre-feet), in addition to any storage required for fire safety, as detailed in the water balance information provided in the revised "Tier 1 Water Use Calculations" prepared by RSA+ August 30, 2017.
+- 9.8 MITIGATION MEASURES APPLICABLE PRIOR TO ISSUANCE OF A FINAL CERTIFICATE OF OCCUPANCY [RESERVED] - 9.9 OTHER CONDITIONS APPLICABLE PRIOR TO ISSUANCE OF A FINAL CERTIFICATE OF OCCUPANCY - a.
+All required meters shall be installed and all groundwater usage monitoring required in COA Nos.
+4.9, 4.20(a) and 6.15(b) shall commence prior to final occupancy. - b.
+Demonstration that the access drive has been installed per plan and that the traffic control features specified in the Project's Emergency Ingress/Egress Plan are installed and functioning correctly to provide adequate emergency access in accordance with the Exception to the Napa County Road and Street Standards. - c.
+The applicant/Permittee shall verify prior to issuance of a certificate of occupancy, that water storage capacity sufficient to meet the maximum monthly storage requirements exists on-site (1.06 acre-feet as calculated from the February 5, 2020, Tier 1 Water Use Calculations), in addition to any storage required for fire safety, as detailed in the water balance information provided in the revised "Tier 1 Water Use Calculations" prepared by RSA+ August 30, 2017.
 The "Tier 1 Water Use Calculations" are also appended the Peer Review Response dated October 19, 2017 prepared by Richard C.Slade & Associates LLC.
-Also see COA#4.18(d). - c.
+Also see COA No. 4.18(d).

+d.
 The Operations and Maintenance Agreement for post construction Stormwater facilities must be legally recorded, and the site shall be completely stabilized from erosion and sedimentation to the satisfaction of the County Engineer prior to Final Occupancy.
-Also see COA#4.18(a).
+Also see COA No. 4.18(a).